harp-tech/protocol/BinaryProtocol-8bit.md

   }
 ```

 The field `PayloadType` has a flag on the 5th least significant bit that indicates if the time information is available on the Harp Message.
-The existence of this flag is useful to know if the fields [Seconds] and [Nanoseconds] are present on the Harp Message.
+The existence of this flag is useful to know if the fields [Seconds] and [Microseconds] are present on the Harp Message.
 In `C` one can check if the time information is avaible by using the following snippet:

 ```C